datacommonsorg/docsite/custom_dc/custom_data.md

 # Step 2: Choose between "implicit" and "explicit" schema definition

 Custom Data Commons supports two ways of importing your data:
 - "Implicit" schema definition.
 This method is simplest, and does not require that you write MCF files, but it is more constraining on the structure of your data.
 You don't need to provide variables and entities in DCID format, but you must follow a strict column ordering, and variables must be in _variable-per-column_ format, (described below).
 Naming conventions are loose, and the Data Commons importer will generate DCIDs for your variables and observations, based on a predictable column order.
-This method is recommended for most datasets.
+This method is simpler and recommended for most datasets.
 - "Explicit" schema definition.
 This method is a bit more involved, as you must explicitly define DCIDs for all your variables and variable groups as nodes in MCF files.
 All variables and entities in the CSVs must reference these DCIDs.
 Using this method allows you to specify variables in _variable-per-row_ format, which is a bit more flexible.
 There are a number of cases for which this option is a better choice:
   - You have hundreds of variables, which may be unmanageable as separate columns or files.
-  - You want to be able to specify different "metadata", or additional properties, of the observations at a more granular level than per-file.
-(See more about this in xxx)
+  - You want to be able to specify additional properties, for example, unit of measurement, of the observations at a more granular level than per-file.
+As an example, let's say you have a variable that measures financial expenses, across multiple countries; you may want to be able to specify the country-specific currency of each observation.
   - You don't want to have "sparse" data tables (tables with lots of null values) or separate out variables into different files, in the case that you are missing observations for specific entities (e.g. places) or time periods for specific varoables.
 For example, for one statistical variable you might have observations for all countries; but for another one, only a small number of countries; if this is the case, and you dont' want to separate the variables into different files, the "explicit" schema option might be better.

 To illustrate the difference between variable-per-column and variable-per-row schemas, let's use the schools example data again.
 In variable-per-column, you would represent the dataset as follows: